smparker/molecular-blender/README.md

 - support for animations (input as multiframe .xyz files) including dynamically drawing bonds
 - find and fill in aromatic rings
+- draw spheres sitting on atoms to represent atomic charges and dynamically scale them during an animation

 ## Installation
 There are two basic ways to install Molecular Blender, either through